UPDATED November 10, 2020

 Are there any dining options available?

 Yes.
 Splash!
 Café, which is located in front of the aquarium, offers an array of gourmet delights including a variety of hot and cold beverages, sandwiches, snacks, and more.
 Since there is currently no re-entry into the aquarium, we recommend that you plan to enjoy the café before or after your visit.
-You may also purchase food before heading inside, and eat in one of several dedicated areas.
+You may also purchase food before heading inside, and eat in one of the dedicated areas.

 Can I bring food into the aquarium?